 Disclaimer

-Loan affordability is a serious issue in the current market.
+Loan affordability is a serious issue in the property market.
 An issue which affects a range of debt-based products including personal loans, credit cards, and business loans.
-But of course, it’s mortgages and the property market that sees some of the most dramatic fallout.
+But of course, it’s mortgages and the investment market that sees some of the most dramatic fallout.

-Mortgages are expensive, compared to what they were, at the moment.
+Mortgages are expensive at the moment[1].
 For many, they’re becoming increasingly unaffordable.
 And for those who can still invest in the current market, the mortgages that are available to them will likely have very strict criteria.

 In this blog, we’ll cover why loan affordability has become an issue, and what impact this is having on the wider property scene.